 On October 9, 2023, the Board also approved the termination without cause of Dennis Bertolotti as the Company's President and Chief Executive Officer.
 In connection with his termination as President and Chief Executive Officer, Mr. Bertolotti resigned as a director, effective immediately.
 The Board appointed Mr. Stamatakis to serve as interim President and Chief Executive Officer until a permanent President and Chief Executive Officer is appointed.
 The Company expects to record approximately \$2.6 million during the fourth quarter of 2023 related to the termination.

-Mistras Group, Inc. and Subsidiaries

 Management's Discussion and Analysis of Financial Condition and Results of Operations

-(tabular dollars are in thousands)

 ITEM 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations